Frequently Asked Questions

 Support Removal Stations | Vortex EZ

 You can easily replace the propeller of the Vortex EZ.
 Just loosen the screw holding the propeller and carefully remove the old one.
 Put on the new propeller and tighten it with the screw – it is easy as that!
-You will find replacement propellers in our Amazon store after the sales launch of Vortex EZ.

 You may damage or risk your health using it for anything different than solving soluble 3d printing materials, and you’ll void your guarantee.